Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 I'm a Pollen Jock!
 And it's a perfect fit.
 All I gotta do are the sleeves.
 Oh, yeah.
 That's our Barry.
 Mom!
-The bees are back!
+The Goobers are back!
 If anybody needs to make a call, now's the time.
 I got a feeling we'll be working late tonight!
 Here's your change.
 Have a great afternoon!
 Can I help who's next?
 Would you like some honey with that?
-It is bee-approved.
+It is Goober-approved.
 Don't forget these.
 Milk, cream, cheese, it's all me.
 And I don't see a nickel!
 Sometimes I just feel like a piece of meat!
 I had no idea.